Kenan Sofuoğlu: Personal life

 Sofuoğlu is the third child of İrfan Basri Sofuoğlu and his wife Nurhayat.
 He has one sister and two brothers.
 His father is a motorcycle repairman with his own garage.
 Two of Sofuoğlu's brothers, who were also local motorcycle racers, have died in accidents.
 Sofuoğlu's eldest brother Bahattin, himself a domestic Turkish motorcycling champion, died in a traffic accident in 2002.
 His next eldest brother Sinan died during a race training incident at the İzmit Körfez Circuit in May 2008.

 Sofuoğlu speaks German, French, English and Turkish.
 Sofuoğlu is a practising Muslim, and observes daytime fasting during Ramadan.
 His bike number 54 stems from his home town's (Sakarya Province in Turkey) license plate number.
 He has noted that his riding style uses too much upper-body effort, causing him to tire on the bike.

-On 3 September 2014 he married Julia Looman, after a two-year engagement.
+On 3 September 2014, Sofuoğlu married Julia Looman, after a two-year engagement.
 After the wedding ceremony in his hometown Sakarya, the couple flew to Barcelona, Spain.

-On 14 March 2015 Kenan Sofuoğlu became the father of a son named Hamza, who was born in the Netherlands.
-On 2 May 2015 the infant suffered a cerebral hemorrhage during a family holiday in Alanya.
+On 14 March 2015, Sofuoğlu became the father of a son named Hamza, who was born in the Netherlands.
+On 2 May 2015, the infant suffered a cerebral hemorrhage during a family holiday in Alanya.
 He was transferred to Istanbul, and underwent surgery.
 Hamza died on 25 July 2015, aged four months, and was buried in the family grave at Akyazı, Sakarya.

 Since then, the couple has welcomed four more children into the world.
 Mahir Sofuoğlu, born 19 April 2016, Zayn Sofuoğlu, born 11 April 2019, Lila Sofuoğlu, born 26 May 2021, and Rayen Sofuoğlu, born in 2023.